-A process heater can be defined as, any equipment that is used for the heating of chemical process streams.
-Any process where electrical energy is transformed in to usable heat can be termed as electric heating.
+A process heater is any equipment with the express purpose of heating chemical process streams.
+Any process where electrical energy transforms into usable heat qualifies as electric heating.

 As the name indicates, an electric process heater (EPH) is an electric heater that is in direct contact with a process.
 For example, a static process where an electric flanged immersion heater is generally used or a flowing process where a circulation heater is widely used in heating tanks.
-Variety of process fluids are used with an EPH like air, ammonia, fuel oil, petrochemical fluids, fuel gas, water, nitrogen etc.
+Variety of process fluids work with an EPH, including:

 The process fluid enters from one end of the heating tank, passes through the heating element and leaves from the other end of the heating tank.
 During this process, heat from the heating element is transferred to the process fluid either by convective or radiant heat transfer.
 For a static process, the immersion heater is submerged in the process fluid contained in a heating tank and heats up by natural convection.
 And during a flowing process, the circulation heater is immersed inside a pressure vessel containing the process fluid and heats up by forced convection.

-An EPH finds use in many industries including power generation, oil and gas refining, petrochemical, pipeline etc. Few examples are given below.
+An EPH finds use in many industries including power generation, oil and gas refining, petrochemical, pipeline etc. A few examples are below.

-To ensure that condensation does not occur for the gas in a gas turbine before combustion occurs, most gas turbines require the fuel gas to be superheated to extremely high temperatures.
-These temperatures are achieved using an electric fuel gas heater.
+To ensure that condensation does not occur for the gas in a gas turbine before combustion occurs, most gas turbines require superheating fuel gas to extremely high temperatures.
+An electric fuel gas heater achieves these temperatures.
 If condensation was to occur before combustion, there can be excessive exhaust emission damaging the fuel nozzle and reducing its life.

 Within the pulp and paper mills, temperature fluctuations cause the calendar roll to expand and contract and therefore affect the quality of the final product.
 During the winter period, this problem gets more aggressive.
-To prevent this, electric heaters are employed.
+To prevent this, industries use electric heaters.